aliceb91/supply-chain/Designs/Part 1/user-story-1.md

 - Somehow set things up do that no userId is provided to the domain
 - When we query the API with no given userId
 - Then assert that the response is that of a bad request

+Test 3:

+- Somehow set things up do that an invalid userId is provided to the domain
+- When we query the APO with an invalid userId
+- Then assert that the response is that of not found